 From SMU President R. Gerald Turner:

-When I became president of SMU, our younger daughter was just starting the college-search process.
-Her older sister had ventured 500 miles away from home to go to school, so the younger daughter wanted that same experience.
+When I became president of SMU, our younger daughter was just starting the college search process.
+Her older sister had ventured 500 miles away from home to go to school, and our younger daughter wanted that same experience.
 She wanted a college just like SMU, but she thought she needed to leave home to find it.

 Her mother and I truly believed that SMU would be a perfect fit for her.
 After many long conversations as a family and visits to other universities, she ultimately decided that her dream school was right here in Dallas, despite it also being where her father worked.

-Since she still wanted the opportunity to experience going away to college, though, we developed the concept of a “500-mile contract.”
+Because she still wanted the opportunity to experience “going away to college,” we developed the concept of a 500-mile Contract.
 As parents, we agreed to treat her as if she were indeed 500 miles from home – we weren’t allowed to just show up at her residence hall or make her come home for dinner.

-The second half of the contract stated that she had to treat us as if we were indeed 500 miles away from her – she wouldn’t come home every week for her mother’s cooking, ditch the residence hall during finals or bring us her dirty laundry.
+The second half of the contract stated that she had to treat us as if we were indeed 500 miles away from her – she wouldn’t come home every week for her mother’s cooking or bring us her dirty laundry.

-With that, SMU had its next Mustang.
-We did a great job of honoring the contract, and soon she found her niche on campus.
-Her mother and I became used to our empty nest, and we all had a great routine going.
-By November of her first year at SMU, the contract was no longer an issue, and she started dropping by the house occasionally.
+With that agreement, SMU had its next Mustang.
+We all did a great job of honoring the contract, and she soon found her niche on campus.
+Her mother and I became accustomed to our empty nest, and we all had a great routine going.
+Within a few weeks of her first year at SMU, the contract was no longer an issue, and she occasionally started dropping by the house.

 Pony Up!